Ben Davidson

 Ben Davidson (Haida)

 Edition /71 This print is only available framed.
-This piece is stored off-site.
-To arrange a viewing, please contact the gallery directly.
 Frogs are both social, vocal and are associated with the power of transformation and the ability to traverse worlds.
 As the primary spirit helpers of shamans, frogs are communicators and often represent the voice of the people.
 Frogs were often carved at the top of totem poles to symbolize the communication of warnings or impending danger.
-Frog is generall...
+Frog is generally given large eyes, prominent lips with a projecting tongue and webbed feet.

 $2,200.00